Concrete sensors eliminate guesswork

 Being able to reduce the curing time by a week can make a huge difference to the pace of work on a project, he said.

-The sensors are tied to reinforcing steel within the concrete slab or formwork which enables wireless and continuous monitoring of concrete temperature and strength using Bluetooth technology to transmit data to a smartphone application.
+The sensors are tied to reinforcing steel within the concrete slab or formwork which enables wireless and continuous monitoring of concrete temperature and strength using wireless technology to transmit data to a smartphone application.

 Usually, field technicians cast test cylinders which are sent to the lab for analysis but they are not always accurate.